sonus21/email-extractor/README.md

 ```

-While scanning a folder/directory you can specify file extensions as well, for example, it should only scan pdf files than do
+While scanning a folder/directory you can specify file extensions as well, for example, it should only scan pdf files and then do

 ```shell script